 The CGP may be assessed using a number of metrics, including global market share, export sales, number of U.K. SMEs interested in and/or engaged in exporting, and the number of exportrelated jobs created.
 One may also assess the CGP by reference to the number of professionals trained in cybersecurity, as well as the flow of new and innovative cybersecurity products and services.
 The CGP has made a significant contribution to the U.K.'s global ambitions in the area of cybersecurity exports.
 For example, the value of the U.K.'s cybersecurity sector has grown by 70% from a base of £10B in 2011 to over £17B in 2014.
 The sector employs some 100,000 people.
-The CGP also notes that U.K. exports of cyber-related products and services stood at £1.47B in 2014, up 35% since 2012, and the U.K.'s global market share has increased from 3.6% to 4.4%.11 While the U.S. and China are leaders in this area, the U.K. is now on par with other countries such as Japan and Germany.
+The CGP also notes that U.K. exports of cyber-related products and services stood at £1.47B in 2014, up 35% since 2012, and the U.K.'s global market share has increased from 3.6% to 4.4%.
+While the U.S. and China are leaders in this area, the U.K. is now on par with other countries such as Japan and Germany.
 Because of the efforts of the CGP, the U.K. seems poised for further growth in cybersecurity exports.
-The CGP has identified over 2,000 SMEs with expertise in cybersecurity that have an interest in exporting - a statistic that bodes well for the country's ambition to become a major player in cybersecurity exports.12 been domestically focused, but Canadian firms do have the expertise to explore foreign markets.
+The CGP has identified over 2,000 SMEs with expertise in cybersecurity that have an interest in exporting - a statistic that bodes well for the country's ambition to become a major player in cybersecurity exports.

+A focus on cybersecurity exports is likely an excellent opportunity for Canadian SMEs.
+To date, this country's cybersecurity strategy has been domestically focused, but Canadian firms do have the expertise to explore foreign markets.
 The CGP, with its emphasis on partnership between government, industry, and academia, provides a useful template for the development of a Canadian cyber export strategy.
 It is suggested that the federal government take the lead on this and work collaboratively with MaRS Innovation or other incubators as well as more established Internet security companies to develop an export program geared specifically to this sector.